raphaelsulzer/ShapeDNA/README.md

-A python implementation of the finite element discretization of the Laplace-Beltrami operator, following [1].
+A python implementation of the finite element discretization of the Laplace-Beltrami operator, following the steps presented  in [1].

 ## Input